 The month of May is National Foster Care Month.
-In the state of Michigan, at any given time, there are 13,000 children in the foster care system; at any given time, there are around 250 children that do not have an identified family and are waiting to be matched with a family for adoption.
+In the state of Michigan, at any given time, there are 13,000 children recognized to be experiencing foster care; at any given time, there are around 250 children that do not have an identified family and are waiting to be matched with a forever family.

 You Can Adopt

 The first thing I want to start this off with is to bust the myth that it costs thousands of dollars to adopt a child.
 Adoption through foster care is FREE.
 Right now, in Michigan, there are approximately 250 children that do not have an identified family.

 You can visit the Michigan Adoption Resource Exchange website, and you can read in-depth profiles of each of the children that are currently eligible to be adopted in the state of Michigan.
 If you want information on children beyond Michigan, the AdoptUSKids website photo lists the children across the county that are searching for their forever families.